gvheertum/gvheertum.github.io/README.md

 I love being a mentor for other developers and stakeholders in software projects.
 I like to assist colleagues with technical questions but am also not afraid to work with clients and end-users to be able to work towards the best possible solution.
 Combined with periodic reviews on code and process I try to get everybody to the next level.

-### \<option /\> | Exploring for job options
-I’m looking for a role that allows me to combine security, operational, strategy and development.
-In my current role I setup the ISMS for the ISO 27001 certification and am combining this with IT QA activities.
-I would love to find a new opportunity which will give me the same challenge and satisfaction as my current role.

-Looking for jobs on a 24 to 32 hours basis since I would like to keep work and family balanced.

 ### \<meta name="keywords" /\> | Keywords
 [TaxModel](https://github.com/TaxModel), SuperDeveloper, [Pulsatrix](https://github.com/pulsatrixbv), .NET, C#, Architecture, Azure, SQL, Javascript, MVC, ISMS, ISO 27001